microsoft/tsiclient/docs/UX.md

 ### Chart Options

 Chart options are generally the second parameter to a component ``render`` method.
-They allow users to change view properties for the chart, like theme, legend layout, etc, and can be tried out [here](https://tsiclientsample.azurewebsites.net/examples/noauth/chartOptions.html)
+They allow users to change view properties for the chart, like theme, legend layout, etc, and can be explored in the [Chart Options Example](https://tsiclientsample.azurewebsites.net/examples/noauth/chartOptions.html).

 ```js
 lineChart.render(data, {theme: 'light', tooltip: true});